kruser/pitchfx-site/ATTRIBUTION.md

 * NodeJS
 * ExpressJS
 * MongoDB
+* Highcharts (http://www.highcharts.com/) - used under the Creative Commons

 ## Panoramas
 All panorams on the home screen are used under the Creative Commons license as indicated on their wikipedia pages